vtexdocs/dev-portal-content/readme-api-md/GiftCard API/gift-card/creategiftcard-1.md

 - The field `userProfileId` should be filled with a value that identifies the client.
 It is the ID itself.
 - The field `expiringDate` should be filled in ISO 8601 format `YYYY-MM-DDThh:mm:ss.fff`

->ℹ️ The `redemptionCode` field for a Gift Card is auto-generated on creation and cannot be set to an arbitrary value.
+> ℹ️️ The `redemptionCode` field for a Gift Card is auto-generated on creation and cannot be set to an arbitrary value.

 ## Response body has the following properties